Clique and cycle frequencies in a sparse random graph model with overlapping communities: Introduction

 \section{Introduction}

 Subgraph frequencies are commonly used as descriptive statistics of graphs, and are of particular interest in testing and fitting statistical network models \cite{ Frank_1979, ouadah2020degree, Picard_Daudin_Koskas_Schbath_Robin_2008}.
 It seems intuitive that the similarity between two observed graphs, or an observed graph and a random graph, could be measured to some extent with the numbers of small structures found in them.
 Moreover, the emergence of structures such as cliques has natural interpretations in social networks and gives insight into how networks are organized \cite{Benson_Gleich_Leskovec_2016, Tsourakakis_Pachocki_Mitzenmacher_2017,wegner2018identifying}.
-Subgraph frequencies have also been used for parameter estimation by employing the method of moments, e.g., as in \cite{Ambroise_Matias_2012, Bickel_Chen_Levina_2011, karjalainen2017moment, karjalainen2018parameter}, where one derives the expected values of suitable empirical quantities and solves the resulting nonlinear equations.
+Subgraph frequencies have also been used for parameter estimation by employing the method of moments, as in \cite{Ambroise_Matias_2012, Bickel_Chen_Levina_2011, karjalainen2017moment, karjalainen2018parameter}, where one derives the expected values of suitable empirical quantities and solves the resulting nonlinear equations.

 Deriving the expected subgraph densities in random graphs is generally not a trivial task, except for special cases, such as the Erd\H{o}s--R{\'e}nyi model $G(n,p)$.
-The expressions can become complicated and laborious to work with even for simple models, as illustrated in \cite{Allman_Matias_Rhodes_2011}.
+The expressions can become complicated and laborious to work with even for simple models, as illustrated in \cite{Allman_Matias_Rhodes_2011} for a class of random graph mixture models.
 Such expressions can, however, provide insight into the structure of the random graph and its parameters, and it would therefore be beneficial to have them readily available.

 In this paper we study cliques and cycles, two natural classes of connected subgraphs.
 Cliques can be seen as basic building blocks of community structures in networks, and their role in different types of networks has been widely studied.
 Since cycles are subgraphs with two paths between each pair of nodes, they represent redundant information in the structure of the network.
 Specialized counting algorithms exist for both types of subgraphs.